fhasan8/CS6220-Group4-TrojanDetection/NeuralCleanse/README.md

 The second file, convert_to_h5.py, was our large scale attempt to convert the MNIST-trained models from the TDC dataset (see ```Data``` folder from main root page of this repo) and convert them from .pt to .onnx to .pb file types.
 Unfortunately, while this actually succeeded, the .pb file type was incompatible with the version of TensorFlow necessitated by the NeuralCleanse library.
 Thus, while we were able to succeed in converting to .pb, we were unable to actually run any of the converted TDC models through NeuralCleanse.

+### Executable Code

+We do not have any executable code or scripts to run for the NeuralCleanse approach in our project.
+Theoretically, if you modify the directory path in the convert_to_h5.py file to your downloaded copy of the TDC dataset, then you could run the script.

 ## Required Other Repositories
 We made use of the official NeuralCleanse GitHub Repo: https://github.com/bolunwang/backdoor Make sure to download the repo and follow the instructions for setting it up.